Factored Invoice Accounting: QuickBooks Reconciliation Techniques

 Step 2: Is There a Balance Owed to You?

 If you are factoring with Universal Funding, check your eFactor account to view which invoices have been paid.
 To stay up-to-date, we recommend you do this on a daily basis.
-In QuickBooks, you will go to Customers Receive Payments and receive the payments for the factored debts but instead of applying the payment to the normal “Undeposited Funds” account, you will post to a new “Other Current Asset” account called “Due from Factor” showing that a balance is owed to you from Universal Funding.
+In QuickBooks, go to Customers and then Receive Payments.
+Here, you will receive payments for the factored debts.
+Instead of applying the payment to the usual “Undeposited Funds” account, post it to a new account.
+This new account is called “Other Current Asset” and is named “Due from Factor.”
+This shows that Universal Funding owes you a balance.

 Step 3: Deposit Funds into Checking Account

-When you receive funds from Universal Funding or your factoring company, make a deposit into the checking account and choose “Due from Factor” as the “From Account.”
+When you receive funds from Universal Funding or your factoring company, deposit them into your checking account.
+Select “Due from Factor” as the “From Account.”

 One thing to note: you must use accrual accounting for VAT if you factor debts.
 If you are still experiencing QuickBooks challenges, don’t hesitate to contact your Universal Funding account representative who will be happy to walk you through the reconciliation process.